 by Tony Vidler

-The are 5 levels of competence that you could use to describe the different levels of professional knowledge and skill
+The are 5 levels of competence – or incompetence – that you might use to describe the professional knowledge and skills.
+They would be:

 1. Ignorance (I know nothing and cannot advise)